wrex/rexs.tools/src/routes/blog/ball-turner-build-1/+page.md

 That's a long but pretty complete list.
 You **don't** _need_ all of these tools to make such a simple part, but these are what I used in the process.

-## Process
+## Preparation

 Ensure the mill head is trammed such that the spindle is perfectly perpendicular to the table, and the fixed jaw of the vise is indicated parallel to the X axis.

-First, bandsaw a length of 1/2" thick cold rolled steel to rough size (slightly oversize in length and width).
+Bandsaw the rough stock from a length of 1/2" thick cold rolled steel to rough size (cut out the rough stock slightly oversize in length and width, maybe 1/8" in each direction).

 Pretty much any metal you have on hand will work, but steel is better than something soft like aluminum.

-### Milling the bar to width and length
+## Mill the bar to width and length

 Stand the part up on edge in the vise, then mill the edge on top with the end of your cutter until it is cleans up and is perfectly parallel to the table (i.e.